clairefro/basic-ass-analytics/README.md

 ## Impl
 Place at app root if only want hits on app render

-If page-wise analytics need, modify the server to collect page path, move impl to page layout
+If page-wise analytics needed, modify the server to collect page path, move impl to page layout

 ```jsx
 function App() {